panik-stricken/git-ready-2021/README.md

  Documentation is the key to many things.
 So here we look at the source [GitHub Guides: Documentation](https://guides.github.com/features/wikis/) and the [Result](./doc/doc.md)

+And the last bit of today, will be [Markdown](./doc/markdown.md), and the source is, as usual, [GitHub Guides: Markdown](https://guides.github.com/features/mastering-markdown/)